knh11545/commandline4expertsearchers/README.md

 ## General

+Medical librarians/information specialists providing mediated, systematic searches are dealing a lot with text data when developing search strategies, handling search results and documenting the search process.
+Dedicated software such as reference managers as wells as general word processors are usually employed in these tasks.
+Yet, a lot of manual work remains and many functions wanted are not or not well supported by these programs.
+Classic command line tools do not seem to be well known by many expert searchers nowadays but could be candidates for easier, semi-automated workflows.
+These tools are freely available or even already installed on many computers.

 What do I mean by the term "command line" here?

-Two things, actually: One of the [shell programs](https://en.wikipedia.org/wiki/Shell_(computing)) commonly used with Unix-like operating systems that provide the [command line interface](https://en.wikipedia.org/wiki/Command-line_interface) used to interact with the computer (e.g. [bash](https://en.wikipedia.org/wiki/Bash_(Unix_shell))) and a basic set of programs expected to exist on every such system.
+Two things, actually:

+*  One of the [shell programs](https://en.wikipedia.org/wiki/Shell_(computing)) commonly used with Unix-like operating systems that provide the [command line interface](https://en.wikipedia.org/wiki/Command-line_interface) used to interact with the computer (e.g. [bash](https://en.wikipedia.org/wiki/Bash_(Unix_shell))) and
+*  a basic set of programs expected to exist on every such system.
 In particular, these are the the [GNU core utilities (Coreutils)](https://www.gnu.org/software/coreutils/) and the non-interactive text editor [sed](https://www.gnu.org/software/sed/).

 ### Tutorials for learning the command line